utelecon/utelecon.github.io/src/pages/en/events/2024-09-13/index.md

 title: "Sep.
 13, 2024: Information Session on ICT Systems and Tools for UTokyo Members (Conducted in English)"
 h1: "Sep.
 13, 2024: Information Session on ICT Systems and Tools for UTokyo Members (**Conducted in English**)"
 ---
+**The session has ended.
+Materials and recordings are available on this page.**
 ## Purpose
 At the beginning of the Autumn Semester, we will provide an overview of the ICT systems and tools used in UTokyo.